MicrosoftDocs/query-docs/query-languages/dax/related-function-dax.md

 |United States|$9,389,479.79||
 |Grand Total|$26,054,827.45|$16,665,347.67|

-The following table shows the final report that you might get if you used this measure in a PivotTable:
+The following shows what that you might get if you used this measure in a report table visual:

 |Row Labels|Accessories|Bikes|Clothing|Grand Total|
 |--------------------------|-----------------|----|----|----|